Business grant opportunities

 - SMEs (less than 250 employees), if their activities are based on the initial processing of agricultural products.

 A new type of funding is the grant for starting a business.
 It provides entrepreneurs valuable support in getting started.
-A microenterprise or small company that is already in business can also apply for the grant for starting a business for the purpose of restructuring their business activities (for example, changing their line of business, offering products instead of services or adopting a completely new business model).
+Awarded primarily for a starting entrepreneur establishing their first new business.
+Aimed for advisory and consultancy services or other expenditure incurred when starting a business (no investments).
+A microenterprise or small company that is already in business (min.
+3 years) can also apply for the grant for starting a business for the purpose of restructuring their business activities (for example, changing their line of business, offering products instead of services or adopting a completely new business model).
 The grant for starting a business can be awarded, for example, for product development, compiling a marketing plan, customs clearance or outsourcing services that are required for developing the company’s operations.
 The grant for starting a business cannot be awarded at the same time as a start-up grant.The grant for starting a business can also be awarded to new and more established microenterprises and small companies to help them to implement experiments that promote market and customer-oriented innovations.
 The grant is €5,000–35,000.
 The maximum amount granted for innovative trials is €10,000.

 As a rule, the following fields and actions are excluded from the grant:

 - traffic and transport, except constructions in the bioenergy sector

 - personal services in local markets (e.g. barbers, hair salons, massage therapists and beauty salons)

 - the earthworks sector

 - the building sector, including HPAC and electricity, if the company’s activities consist only of contract work

 - food services, such as cafés, bars and lunch restaurants, except if the activities relate to tourism

 - transport equipment, including tractors and excavation machinery